 Safe on the Road

-Most car accidents are the result of human error.
-The best way to reduce the risk of being involved in a collision is to practice safe driving behaviors.
-For novice or experienced drivers, it's a good idea to review some basic rules of driving safety.
+Most car crashes are the result of human error.
+The best way to reduce the risk of being involved in a collision is to know and practice safe driving techniques.
+For drivers of all skill levels, it's a good idea to review the basic rules of driving safety.

 Teen and Adult Driver Education courses are taught by highly trained instructors who have years of experience.
-Students learn: how to prevent head-on, rear-end, and intersection collisions as well as preventing pedestrian, train, bicycle, motorcycle, animal, and fixed object accidents.
+At our courses, we teach: how to prevent head-on, rear-end, and intersection collisions as well as preventing pedestrian, train, bicycle, motorcycle, animal, and fixed object accidents.
 These courses also provide information on passing safely, use of child restraints and safety belts, and explores the dangers of driving under the influence of alcohol or drugs.

 Defensive Driving is a driving method utilizing strategies that enable motorists to address identified hazards.
 These strategies go well beyond instruction on basic traffic laws and procedures.
 Taking defensive driving classes helps individuals learn driving skills that can reduce car crashes and fatalities.

 From new drivers to senior citizen-specific courses, we offer a full lineup of defensive driving courses – and our workplace safe driving programs are a wise investment for any company that has employees driving as part of their job duties.

 Alive at 25

 Traffic crashes are the #1 killer of teens.
 Every year, young drivers are involved in more than 6 million collisions, resulting in 14,000 fatalities.